dmaennle/duplicate-file-locator/README.md

 - Scan a target directory to locate duplicates
 - Efficient comparison of file contents via SHA256

-## Future plans
+- Multithreaded execution to speed up file comparison

-- Multithreaded exectution to speed up file comparison
+- Example CLI to compare file in multiple directories